Coalition agreement: emphasis on 'the value of water'

 Coalition agreement

-The board emphasizes the value of water as an important and indispensable element in our working area and as a driver of existing and new spatial developments.
-On behalf of the coalition, the board is committed to making the value of water visible and tangible in the work of the water authority.
+The board emphasises the value of water as an important and indispensable element in our region, and as a driver of existing and new spatial developments.
+On behalf of the coalition, the board is committed to making the value of water tangible and visible in the work of the water authority.

 Coalition agreement